Risk-Sensitive Credit Portfolio Optimization under Partial Information and Contagion Risk: Filter processes and martingale representation

-We next show the validity of Theorem \ref{thm:hatFrep} when $(W_1,\ldots,W_n)$ are {\it not} independent.
-This can be achieved by applying Jacod-Yor Theorem (see, e.g. Theorem IV.57 in \cite{Protter2005} or Theorem III.4.29 in \cite{JacodShir03}).
-To elaborate more details, let us consider a filtered probability space $(\Omega,\mathcal G,\mathbb G,P)$.
+We next prove Theorem \ref{thm:hatFrep} using Jacod-Yor Theorem (see, e.g., Theorem IV.57 in \cite{Protter2005} or Theorem III.4.29 in \cite{JacodShir03}).
+To this end, let us consider a filtered probability space $(\Omega,\mathcal G,\mathbb G,P)$.
 Let $\mathcal H^2$ be the space of $(P,\Gx)$-special semimartingales with finite $\mathcal H^2$-norm.
-The $\mathcal H^2$-norm for a special semimartingale with canonical decompostion $X=N+A$\footnote{$N$ (resp. $A$) is a local $P$-martingale (resp. a predictable process of finite variation under $P$).} is defined as follows:
+The $\mathcal H^2$-norm for a special semimartingale with canonical decompostion $X=N+A$\footnote{$N$ (resp. $A$) is a local $P$-martingale (resp. a predictable process of finite variation under $P$).} is defined by